mitre/fieldmanual/sphinx-docs/Learning-the-terminology.md

 Plugins are included for the sandcat and manx agents.

 Agents can be deployed through the GUI by navigating to *Campaigns -> agents ->* and clicking 'Click here to deploy an agent'.
-Select the proper operating system and agent, then copy and paste the command in a terminal or command prompt on your desired host to deploy the agent.
+Select the proper agent, operating system and options then copy and paste the command in a terminal or command prompt of your desired host to deploy the agent.

 Individual agents can be configured by clicking on the button under the 'PID' column for the agent.